A massive list of all the best and most essential accessories for the very customizable Fujifilm X-Pro3.

 Fujifilm X-Pro 3 Cases & Grips

-There are a lot of cool ways to really customize the X-Pro3 to make it your own.
+There are many cool ways to customize the X-Pro3 to make it your own.
 I’ll list all the best grips and cases out there.
-Starting with some extra grip accessories.
+Lensmate no longer makes their thumb grip for the Fujifilm X-Pro3, so if you’re new to this camera, you’ll need to get one of the generic ones off Amazon.

 Lensmate Soft Shutter Release

 I still love the Lensmate soft shutters the most.
-I’ve tried several brands and they all always just fall off.
-Lensmate adds a little rubber washer to their soft shutters that keep them from vibrating loose.
-Of the years I’ve been using these on all my different Fujifilm cameras I’ve only lost one.
+I’ve tried several brands, and they all always just fall off.
+Lensmate adds a little rubber washer to their soft shutters to keep them from vibrating loose.
+Of the years I’ve been using these on all my different Fujifilm cameras, I’ve only lost one.
 So just make sure you check that they are always tight.
-They have a bunch of different designs with different colors so I linked you to their main search page.
-So make sure you get the Lensmate soft shutter and not some ghetto brand.
+They have many different designs and colors, so I linked you to their main search page.
+So ensure you get the Lensmate soft shutter and not some ghetto brand.

 |